m3db/m3/docs/how_to/kubernetes.md

 ## Prerequisites

-M3DB is designed to run on SSDs.
-Every incoming write is buffered to a commit log, and because of this it performs significantly better with faster disks.
+M3DB performs better when it has access to fast disks.
+Every incoming write is written to a commit log, which at high volumes of writes can be sensitive to spikes in disk latency.
+Additionally the random seeks into files when loading cold files benefit from lower random read latency.

-The included manifests require access to a `fast` [StorageClass](https://v1-10.docs.kubernetes.io/docs/concepts/storage/storage-classes/).
-Manifests are provided to provision such a StorageClass on AWS / Azure / GCP using the respective cloud provider's remote SSDs.
+Because of this, the included manifests reference a [StorageClass](https://v1-10.docs.kubernetes.io/docs/concepts/storage/storage-classes/) named `fast`.
+Manifests are provided to provision such a StorageClass on AWS / Azure / GCP using the respective cloud provider's premium disk class.

 If you do not already have a StorageClass named `fast`, create one using one of the provided manifests:
 ```